ITINERARIES Nagoya, Takayama and Kanazawa Step back in time to pre-modern Japan

 Takayama is a quaint, rural town located in the Japan Alps , with a traditional, historical town center.
 Rickshaws provide an unforgettable way to explore the streets here, lined with old wooden houses, temples and shrines, and craft stores.
 There is also a open-air market which runs every morning outside the Jinya, an Edo-period government building that is in itself also worth visiting, offering a wide range of food and other goods.

 The area is blessed with springs that bring water from the mountains and make the local sake exceptional.
-Head to Funasaka Shuzo or one of the many Hida Takayama breweries for a tasting with English explanation.
+Head to Funasaka Shuzo for a tasting.

 Takayama has a circular route bus which stops at Festa Forest, an underground museum where you can see the ornate floats used in festivals, called yatai, as well as the largest drum in the world and even a collection of clockwork dolls.